simonjvardy/BI-Team-5/README.md

 - As a **user**, I can select an option to pay in advance using a payment page.
     - paypal, credit card etc. or pay in store options.
 - As a **user**, I can use the Contact Us page for any order problems.

+#### Repeat Customer Stories
+- As a **repeat customer**, I want to be able to store my contact details to make it easier to book again in the future.
+- As a **repeat customer**, I can be offered occassional discounts off my next purchases.
+    - voucher for 15% off your next order.
+    - sign up page for marketing emails / special offers.
+- As a **repeat customer**, I can bookmark the website in my web-browser.

 ### Site Owner Goals ###